pascallaliberte/sharpen.page/your-purchase-story.md

 ## The Fine Print:

 For your help, and if I select your purchase story, I'll offer **a gift certificate for Amazon for USD $60**.
-I'll be recording the interview for my own records (not for the public), but I reverse the right to use your story as an example in an article (with your name and sensitive bits removed).
+I'll be recording the interview for my own records (not for the public), but I reserve the right to use your story as an example in an article (with your name and sensitive bits removed).

 ## Thanks for your interest.
 Can I ask for some details abour your purchase?